vitorstabile/spring-framework-basics/README.md

 }
 ```

-This annotion is telling spring that the class Component is a component to be manage by Spring
+This annotion is telling spring that the class Company is a component to be manage by Spring

 Here's a configuration class supplying bean metadata to an IoC container: